open-telemetry/opentelemetry.io/content/en/docs/collector/build-connector.md

 [Collector Configurations](/docs/collector/configuration).

 Use the following code for the example connector we will build.
-The code is an example of a basic valid OpenTelemetry collector configuration file.
+The code is an example of a basic valid OpenTelemetry Collector configuration file.

 ```yaml
 receivers: